Financial-Times/n-express-enhancer/README.md

 ### enhancer

-Enhancers are higher-order functions with `createEnhancer` from Enhancement Function, that can enhance both individual Operation Function or Operation Function Bundle.
+Enhancers are higher-order functions created by `createEnhancer` based on Enhancement Function, that can enhance both individual Operation/Action Function and Operation/Action Function Bundle.

+> the original function names would be sustained if enhancer applies to individual function
+> when applies to function bundle, the names of orignal functions in the bundle would be aligned to the method names (in case you need to access the name in the enhancement function), and the names of enhanced functions in the output bundle would use method names as well